THIS IS ARCHIVED DOCUMENTATION

 Query Pipeline Filtering

-1. Create a query pipeline in the Coveo Cloud Administration Console (see Create a query pipeline).
+1. Create a query pipeline in the Coveo Administration Console (see Create a query pipeline).
 For now, don’t create a condition.
 Stop after step 4.

 2. In your query pipeline, add a filter (see Manage filter rules).